-Specialist Community Mental Health Service and the Urgent Help Service for children and young people
+Specialist Community Mental Health Service for children and young people

 Sussex Partnership’s Specialist Child and Adolescent Mental Health Service (CAMHS) supports children and young people who are affected by specific mental health conditions such as anxiety, depression and post-traumatic stress disorder.